 Refrigerator Cheat Sheet

-This graphic from Dr. Oz has some great tips for getting your fridge in tip-top shape.
-Every section of the fridge gets different amounts of cold air sent to it, so it’s important to follow these guidelines if you want your food to last as long as possible and taste its best too.
+This infographic from Dr. Oz has some great tips for getting your fridge in tip-top shape.
+Every section of the fridge has different amounts of cold air sent to it.
+For this reason, it’s important to follow the above guidelines.
+In doing so, you will ensure that your food will last longer and taste better too.